 The proposals aim to futureproof the development by delivering high speed broadband and providing charging points for electric vehicles.

-Please visit our online exhibition for more information on our emerging proposals.
-A copy of the online exhibition materials are also available in the downloads section.
 If you have any difficulties accessing any of the information, please do not hesitate to contact the project team who will be very happy to help.

 020 7446 6853